RedMser/godot-fluent-translation/README.md

 Due to Godot's translation system being very inflexible, it is not possible for an extension to modify certain parts about it.
 While I'd love for all features to work with the official version of Godot, it is unlikely for [all of my changes](https://github.com/RedMser/godot-fluent-translation/issues/11) to be included in any upcoming version.

-This is why you have the choice between a version that has better engine support, or one that "just works".
+This is why you have the choice between a version that has better engine support, or one that "does what it should, however possible".

 </details>